 Technology improves business profits by choosing automated machines to finish repetitive tasks from human workers.
 This makes businesses save money on labor.
 It can also increase efficiency and decrease human errors that can make the company more profitable than usual.

 Technology use in the scientific department involves calculation and solving the problems of matter, energy, space and time.
 Such calculations usually take scientists and researchers years and years before getting an answer which is more or less accurate.
-With the help of technology, the calculation time is cut in half, and the answers are pretty accurate than doing it manually.
+With the help of technology, the calculation time is cut in half, and the answers are pretty accurate compared to doing it manually.

 This also connects to the health industry where technology is used to optimize the services and the effectivity of operations and enhance medical processes that can save millions and millions of lives.